tjol/ckdl/README.md

 ### Status

-ckdl is likely standard-compliant, and passes all test cases in the KDL test suite other than those affected by these known issues:
+ckdl passes all test cases in the KDL test suite except for one where a number is formatted a little differently.

- * Floating-point numbers are formatted using the C `printf` facility, which, while correct, does not produce the shortest decimal representation.
+It's reasonable to suspect that ckdl is *close* to being standard-compliant, but of course it's always possible there are bugs affecting some finer details.